andreathecheatcode/Recipes-Analysis-Mexican-Style-/README.md

 **Alternative hypothesis:** There will be a significant difference between the average rating for recipes tagged as Mexican versus those that aren't.

-For my salient question, I will proceed by utilizing a permutation test in which I will shuffle the 'is_mexican' column that I had made previously and test to see whether there is my data result from random chance or there is a signifcant difference.
+For my salient question, I will proceed by utilizing a permutation test in which I will shuffle the `is_mexican` column that I had made previously and test to see whether there is my data result from random chance or there is a signifcant difference.

 My alternative hypothesis is one-sided because it is common knowledge (and my own opinion) that Mexican food is one of the more well known and well liked cuisines world wide (source: me).
 Thus, with this prior knowledge in mind we should anticipate that Mexican food will be rated higher and therefore my alternative hypothesis reflects this.